hyperledger-labs/splice/cluster/images/docs/src/app_dev/operating/deployment_example.rst

 ========================================

-In the example above, we deployed splitwell to the global domain operated for the SVC.
+In the example above, we deployed splitwell to the global domain operated for the DSO.
 This can be a good option to get started.
 However, over time you might want to operate your own domain for your application.
 This provides you with better scalability, reduces the domain fees you have to pay on the global domain,